Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 But hardening alone isn't the full answer.
 Crash-and-grab crews have shifted to heavier vehicles.
 Suspects at The Woods in West Hollywood went around the main entrance entirely.
 The Erba attempts happened with an armed guard standing right there.

 Physical barriers buy you time.
-The real question is: who's using that time to act?
-If nobody is watching at 3 AM, the strongest door in the building just means it takes 30 extra seconds to get in.
+The real question is who's using that time to act.
+If nobody's watching at 3 AM, the strongest door in the building just means it takes 30 extra seconds to get in.
 Time only matters if someone on the other end is doing something with it.

 DCC requires a monitored alarm system under Title 4.
 A standard alarm sends a signal, the center calls the dispensary (nobody picks up at 3 AM), then calls LAPD as a non-verified alarm.
 Average response for non-verified commercial alarms in LA runs over 30 minutes.
 The crime is done in 90 seconds.